Bulk locality and gauge invariance for boundary-bilocal cubic correlators in higher-spin gravity: Introduction

 Term (b) consists of simple diagrams whose only ``vertices'' are the local minimal couplings \cite{David:2020fea} between an HS-charged particle and an HS gauge field.
 As such, it is fully known, and manifestly local \emph{if} we agree to view the DV solutions' worldlines as HS-charged particles.
 If one tried instead to express these diagrams as a cubic vertex between HS fields, that vertex would of course be non-local.

 Now we turn to term (c) -- a new vertex, which will be discussed at length in section \ref{sec:locality}.
-One may alternatively view it as an ``off-shell'' correction to the Sleight-Taronna vertex, due to the DV fields not being source-free, and thus possessing Fronsdal curvature, concentrated on the corresponding ``worldlines''.
+One may alternatively view it as an ``off-shell'' correction to the Sleight-Taronna vertex (i.e. a correction proportional to the free equations of motion), due to the DV fields not being source-free, and thus possessing Fronsdal curvature, concentrated on the corresponding ``worldlines''.
 Even for fixed spins, this new vertex may include an infinite tower of derivatives.
 The question then is whether the resulting non-locality is restricted to $\sim 1$ AdS radius.
 We will argue that this question can be reframed as a set of proxy criteria, involving not the vertex formula itself, but rather its contribution to the correlator in certain limits.
 We will then show that our criteria are indeed satisfied, once the other contributions (a)-(b) to the correlator are taken into account.
 We won't evaluate the new vertex explicitly, aside from a numerical study in one simple case (section \ref{sec:numeric}).

-Finally, note the absence of \emph{gauge} corrections to the Sleight-Taronna vertex, due to the DV solutions not being in transverse-traceless gauge.
-The vanishing of such corrections is one of our results, derived in section \ref{sec:free_invariance}.